TodePond/TodePondDotCom/wikiblogarden/genocide/visibility/readme.md

 ## Capitalism

 GenderGP is a for-profit company (callback) and has recently [enshittified](https://doctorow.medium.com/social-quitting-1ce85b67b456) their entire system, with zero warning.
 You can no longer contact staff or doctors.
 You can no longer send emails.
 You can no longer make specific requests.
 You can no longer request your repeat prescription.

-Oh no no, wait, you can!
-But it costs *extra money* on top of the recurring subscription that you already have to pay.
+Oh no no, wait, you *can* still do all these things!
+But they cost *extra money* on top of the recurring subscription that you already have to pay.

 *It's in their interest to make their own service worse, because then you'll pay more to use their extra services.
 They're trying to up-sell you constantly.
 It is [shit](https://www.ft.com/content/6fb1602d-a08b-4a8c-bac0-047b7d64aba5) by design.*